MirkoHernandez/denote-folgezettel/Readme.md

 	    (denote-fz-mode . t))))
 ```

-## Keybindings
+## Keybinding Configuration

-`denote-fz-command-map` includes some denote-fz bindings, it requires
+The `denote-fz-command-map` includes all the denote-fz bindings.

 ``` emacs-lisp
 (define-key denote-fz-mode-map (kbd "C-c z") denote-fz-command-map)
 ```

-For convenience most of the navigation commands are added to the `repeat-map`.
+For convenience most of the navigation commands are added to the
+`repeat-map`.

 | command                                | binding      |
 |:---------------------------------------|:------------:|